San Rufo: History

-Documents dating back to before 1000 AD mention the origins of San Rufo, located almost half way between Calvanello and Casalvetere.
+Documents dating back to before 1000 AD mention the origins of San Rufo, located almost halfway between Calvanello and Casalvetere.
 The new village took root at the foot of a high rock which protected it from the rear, leaving only the side overlooking the valley vulnerable to attacks.
 Tradition incorrectly attributes the founding of San Rufo to Gubello Pellegrini, in the late 13th century, in honour of Saint Rufus, the third bishop of Capua.
 Actually, Pellegrini was instead the first baron of Terra di Santo Rufo, which was founded as a hamlet of the State of Diano along with other neighbouring villages, after the donation from the Sanseverino family of the Bosco di Policeta, a large mountain estate that remained in the hands of the Pellegrini family until the 20th century.

 San Rufo was a fief of the Pellegrini family until the 17th century.
 It then passed to the Rinaldo barons in 1697, and to the Laviano family in 1779.
 Oral tradition has it that San Rufo sprang up after a few shepherds from nearby Diano settled in the locality.